top of page

 How often do we give ourselves that kind of grace?

-Sometimes, what looks broken just needs time.
+Sometimes what looks broken just needs time.

-Sometimes, nothing is actually wrong at all.
+Sometimes there is nothing wrong at all.

 And sometimes… we’re not the problem.

-• Taking a breath before trying to “fix” something inside you
+• Taking a breath before trying to “fix” something inside you.

-• Recognizing that rest, stillness, and grief aren’t weaknesses
+• Recognizing that rest, stillness, and grief aren’t weaknesses.

-I’m trying to stop fixing things that aren’t broken.
-That includes parts of myself.
+I’m trying to stop fixing things that aren’t broken, including parts of myself.
+I’m learning that not everything requires a solution.
+Some things just need space, time, soil, and sunlight.

 What’s something in your life that looked “messy” but turned out to be exactly what you needed?